 Association of Indian Universities (AIU) was established in 1925 and since its inception, ithas been playing a vital role in shaping Indian higher education by being an integral part of all major decision-making bodies.
-As a representative body of Indian universities, it plays the main role as a common platform for cooperation and coordination among Indian universities and liaise with government and also national and International bodies of higher education in other countries in thematters of common interest.
+As a representative body of Indian universities, it plays the main role as a common platform for cooperation and coordination among Indian universities and liaise with government and also national and International bodies of higher education in other countries in the matters of common interest.
 AIU's most important function is to accord equivalence to Degrees/Qualifications offered by the universities across the world with those offered in India.
 AIU conducts inter-university sports and cultural events at national and international level.
 Stalwarts like Dr.Sarvepalli Radhakrishnan, Dr.Zakir Hussain, Dr.Shyamaprasad Mukherjee and Dr. K. L. Shrimali served as its Presidents in past.
-All the Indian universities benefit out of its contribution.
-At present, it has membership of about 854 Indian universities and 17 universities from other countries viz.
+All the Indian universities and 17 universities from other countries viz.
 Bhutan, UAE, Kazakhstan, Mauritius, Malaysia and Nepal as Associate Members.